DataHub

 | Some Assets Not Updated | No matching assets found | Check that the dataset names in DataHub match the names used in your Qualytics datastores. |

-| Custom Properties Not Showing in DataHub | Permission issue | Make sure the token has sufficient permissions to create and modify custom properties on datasets. |
+| Structured Properties Not Showing in DataHub | Permission issue | Make sure the token has sufficient permissions to create Structured Property definitions and to apply them to datasets and schema fields. |

 | Sync Takes Too Long | Too many assets in scope | Narrow your domain selection to focus on the most important assets.
 You can always cancel and retry with a smaller scope. |